-COLOURING BOOKS Stocks are low of our much-loved The Mass Illustrated for Children, designed not just to keep a child quiet during Mass, but as a rich resource for parents and catechists to use to explain what happens in the liturgy to young children – to stimulate both faith and imagination.
-If you are thinking of placing an order this spring, get in there quickly!
-Meanwhile, Scott Hahn’s introduction to the Bible for children (God’s Covenant with You), a colouring book illustrated by David Clayton in the style of classical icons and illuminations, is still available, along with our other titles, all at bargain prices.
-Books in the Second Spring Catechesis series are available through Thomas More College in the US or directly from our distributor in the UK.
-More books are in preparation.
+A NEW EDITION of The Mass Illustrated for Children is due to be available shortly.
+This popular booklet is designed not just to keep a child quiet during Mass but as a rich resource for parents and catechists to use to explain what happens in the liturgy to young children – to stimulate both faith and imagination.
+In the meantime, why not try some of the other titles in our colouring book series?
+SCOTT HAHN’s introduction to the Bible for children (God’s Covenant with You), and Meet the Angels are illustrated by David Clayton in the style of classical icons and illuminations, and are available for £1.95 each, along with Teach Me Therese on the life of St Therese of Lisieux illustrated by Susan Bateman.
+Books in the Second Spring Catechesis series are available in the UK by emailing firstname.lastname@example.org, texting 07836 520597, or leaving a voice message on 01798 343718.
+If you are in the USA you can order via Thomas More College.
 See the books in action in this featurette or Second Spring Catechesis film.

 G.K.
-CHESTERTON The CHESTERTON LIBRARY (Charity No. 1134101), originally collected by Mr Aidan Mackey, is moving this month to the Oxford Oratory’s new study centre devoted to Newman and the Literary Revival.
-Academic and Christian interest in the great English writer G.K.
-Chesterton is growing worldwide, and the new study centre will eventually contain a room dedicated to him where the unrivalled collection of books and memorabilia will be made accessible to scholars and visitors.
-More funds are still urgently required to finish the project and shelve the books and display miscellanea.
-If you wish to become a supporter of this worthy project, by supporting either the Oratory Building project or the Library Trust itself, go to the Library page where all relevant links are maintained.
+CHESTERTON The CHESTERTON LIBRARY (Charity No. 1134101), curated by the Centre for Faith & Culture for several years, has now moved to the Oxford Oratory’s new study centre devoted to Newman and the Literary Revival.
+Academic and Christian interest in G.K.
+Chesterton is growing worldwide, and the study centre will contain a room dedicated to him where this unrivalled collection of books and memorabilia will be made accessible to scholars and visitors, although funds are still urgently required to finish the project and to shelve the books and display miscellanea.
+If you wish to become a supporter either of the Oratory Building project or the Library Trust itself, go to the Library page where relevant links are maintained.

-Stratford, Léonie, and Teresa Caldecott
+Stratford, Léonie, Teresa, & Sophie Caldecott